KaiyangZhou/Dassl.pytorch/README.md

 - Semi-supervised learning

 ## What's new
+- [Jun 2021] New benchmarks for semi-supervised domain generalization at https://github.com/KaiyangZhou/ssdg-benchmark.
 - [Apr 2021] Do you know you can use `tools/parse_test_res.py` to read the log files and automatically calculate and print out the results including mean and standard deviation?
 Check the instructions in `tools/parse_test_res.py` for more details.
 - [Apr 2021] `v0.2.3`: A [MixStyle](https://openreview.net/forum?id=6xHJ37MVxxp) layer can now be deactivated or activated by using `model.apply(deactivate_mixstyle)` or `model.apply(activate_mixstyle)` without modifying the source code.
 See [dassl/modeling/ops/mixstyle.py](dassl/modeling/ops/mixstyle.py) for the details.
 - [Apr 2021] `v0.2.2`: Adds `RandomClassSampler`, which samples from a certain number of classes a certain number of images to form a minibatch (the code is modified from [Torchreid](https://github.com/KaiyangZhou/deep-person-reid)).